Coderatic/coderatic-server/README.md

 # Coderatic
 A competitive programming website that has it's own judge.
-Inspired by codeforces and google kickstart
+Inspired by codeforces, google kickstart and later on, lightOJ

 To install dependencies,
 ```